-- The parties agree that the community to be served by this Charter is defined as follows: K-8 students in the Cities and County of Sarasota and students in neighboring school districts as provided for in Florida Statutes, Section 1002.33.
-Students from neighboring school districts may only be considered upon approval of the appropriate inter-county reassignment request. - 2.
-The School further agrees that it will maintain a racial/ethnic balance reflective of the "community" it serves, as defined above or within the racial/ethnic range of other public schools in the Sponsor's district; that it will not discriminate against students with disabilities who are served in Exceptional Student Education programs (ESE) and students who are served as English Language Learners (ELL) and that it shall not violate the anti-discrimination provisions of Section 1000.05, Florida Statutes, the Florida Education Equity Act, the 1990 Florida

-- Consent Decree, and the 2003 stipulation modifying said Consent Decree.
-The School shall guarantee admissions policies will be nonsectarian. - 3.
-Public notice shall include newspaper announcements, notice to guidance counselors at area schools, flyers and bulletins throughout the community.
+- 2. The School further agrees that it will maintain a racial/ethnic balance reflective of the "community" it serves, as defined above or within the racial/ethnic range of other public schools in the Sponsor's district; that it will not discriminate against students with disabilities who are served in Exceptional Student Education programs (ESE) and students who are served as English Language Learners (ELL) and that it shall not violate the anti-discrimination provisions of Section 1000.05, Florida Statutes, the Florida Education Equity Act, the 1990 Florida Consent Decree, and the 2003 stipulation modifying said Consent Decree.
+The School shall guarantee admissions policies will be nonsectarian. - Public notice shall include weekly parent newsletter, notices to elementary school registrars and guidance counselors, mass emails, and postings on the SSA+S website.
+Such public notice must include written notice and public service announcement in any native language that represent at least 5% of the Sponsor's ELL population.

-B. Admissions and Enrollment

-- The School agrees to enroll an eligible student by accepting a timely application through April 1.
-If the target goal of students is not met by April 1, the School will give sufficient public notice and extend the application deadline through July 30.
-The School shall have the option to enroll an eligible beyond the registration periods year round if space is available. - 2.
-If the number of applications exceeds the capacity of the program, class, grade level, or building, all applicants who submitted an application within the enrollment period shall have an equal chance of being admitted through a random selection process.
-Preference may be given to siblings of students enrolled in the School, to the child of a member of the governing board of the School, or to the child of an employee of the School. - 3.
-If space becomes available during the academic year, admission will be given based on a random selection of those desiring admission.
+- B. Admissions and Enrollment - 1.
+The School agrees to accept applications year round, of all eligible students and then follow the lottery process, as mandated by F.S.
+1002.33 (10). - 2.
+If the number of applications received within the application window of August 1st through December 1st of the year prior to requested enrollment exceeds the capacity of a program, class, grade level, or building, all applicants who submitted an application within the application window shall have an equal chance of being admitted through a random selection process, i.e. lottery process.
+Preference will be granted to students who are siblings of a student enrolled in the School, to students who are the children of a member of the governing board of the School, and to students who are the children of an employee of the School. - 3.
+If space becomes available during the academic year, admission will be granted based on a random selection of those desiring admission.
 If the number of applicants is below the desired number of students, the School reserves the right to extend the application deadline provided sufficient public notice is given.
-In future years, applications will be accepted with a cutoff date of April 1.
-If the number of applicants exceeds the capacity of the program, class, grade level, or building, all applicants shall have an equal chance of being admitted through a random selection process.
-Public notice shall include newspaper announcements, notice to guidance counselors at area schools, flyers and bulletins throughout the community.
-Such public notice must include written notice and public service announcement in any native language that represent at least 5% of the Sponsor's ELL population.

-- 4. Enrollment is subject to compliance with the provisions of Section 1003.22, Florida Statutes, concerning school entry health examinations and immunizations. - 5.
+The application window is from August 1st through December 1st of the prior year seeking enrollment.
+Enrollment is subject to compliance with the provisions of Section 1003.22, Florida Statutes, concerning school entry health examinations and immunizations. - 4.
 If the Charter is not renewed or is terminated, a student who attended the School may be enrolled in another public school.
-Normal application deadlines shall be disregarded under such circumstances but program enrollment limits will be maintained in specialized programs. - 6.
-A student may withdraw from the School at any time and enroll in another public school, as determined by School Board policy.
-The School shall work in conjunction with the parent(s) and the receiving school to assure that, to the greatest extent possible, such transfers occur at logical transition points in the school year (e.g. grading periods or semester breaks) that minimize impact on student grades and academic achievement. - 7.
+Normal application deadlines shall be disregarded under such circumstances but program enrollment limits will be maintained in specialized programs.

+- 5. A student may withdraw from the School at any time and enroll in another public school, as determined by School Board policy.
+The School shall work in conjunction with the parent(s) and the receiving school to assure that, to the greatest extent possible, such transfers occur at logical transition points in the school year (e.g. grading periods or semester breaks) that minimize impact on the student's grades and academic achievement. - 6.
 Students at the School are eligible to participate in interscholastic extracurricular activities at the public school to which the student would be otherwise assigned to attend pursuant to F.S.
-1006.15 (3)(d).
+1006.15 (3)(d). - SSA+S is not a second chance school.
+Students who have reached a settlement agreement, have a deferred expulsion, or have been expelled, may not attend SSA+S during the period agreed upon during their hearing.